Autumn veggie garden

 Choice foods

-Choice foods is where the long life enjoyed largely without medication starts; if you want to sit under those trees you once planted, and sip coffee whilst watching the children grow up, then it's time to think about organic greens, and oranges and purples, and planting an autumn veggie garden.
+Choice nutritious foods is where the long life enjoyed largely without medication starts.
+If you want to sit under those trees you once planted, sipping coffee whilst watching the grandchildren grow up, then it's time to think about organic greens, oranges and purples; and planting an autumn veggie garden.

-An early miserable demise is on the cards for those still on black and white; like TV it's long past time to step up to colour.
+An early miserable demise is on the cards for those still on a black and white diet; like TV it's long past time to step up to colour.

-Those who eat 8 to 10 coloured foods every day have a 35% lower all-cause of death; that's massive.
-Less pain and misery, fewer drugs and visits to doctors; and the DC too.
+Those who eat 8 to 10 coloured foods every day have a 35% lower all-cause of death.
+That is massive; much less pain and misery.
+Organic gardeners consume few drugs and have little need to consult doctors and pharmacists; and the DC too.

-Mind you, you can strain your back preparing the autumn veggie garden, and I have an aching shoulder from using the chainsaw yesterday, preparing timber for the wood-stove; even in Africa it gets moderately cold in the winter.
+Mind you one can strain a back digging the autumn veggie garden; and I have an aching shoulder from using the chainsaw yesterday, preparing timber for the wood-stove.
+Even in Africa, nights in winter can be moderately cold.

 Avocados